elastic/elastic-package/docs/howto/system_testing.md

 ### Docker Compose service deployer

+When using the Docker Compose service deployer, the `<service deployer files>` must include a `docker-compose.yml` file.
 The `docker-compose.yml` file defines the integration service(s) for the package.
 If your package has a logs data stream, the log files from your package's integration service must be written to a volume.
 For example, the `apache` package has the following definition in it's integration service's `docker-compose.yml` file.

 ```
 version: '2.3'